veksh/ovfconf/README.md

 ## General preparation

 Better power off VM before cloning.
 If "host file" is connected to CD-ROM disconnect it before cloning or copy of this file will be created.
+Better enable DSA key generation in `/etc/sysconfig/sshd` or older ssh clients will be unable to connect.

 ## Cloning VMs in vCenter

 Clone machine as usual, do not opt for "customize OS".
-On step 1e ("Customize vApp properties"), enter new host name and IP address (rest of params could be kept as is if cloning into same network).
+On step 1e ("Customize vApp properties"), enter new host name and IP address (and rest of params if moving to other domain or network).
 Review configuration and power on VM.

 If everything worked as expected, new IP address will be assigned and visible in vCenter shortly after boot.
 If something is amiss, VM will probably boot with old IP address and